-- Ensure that a full range of fund-raising programs are developed, including gifts from alumni, friends, parents, corporations, foundations, associations and trusts; ensuring that these gifts are secured in all forms including annual, capital and planned
+- Ensure that a full range of fundraising programs are developed, including gifts from alumni, friends, parents, corporations, foundations, associations and trusts; ensure that these gifts are secured in all forms including annual, capital and planned.

-- Coordinate with the Finance & Facilities Committee in the acquisition of new physical facilities financed by private support
+- Coordinate with the Finance and Facilities Committee in the acquisition of new physical facilities financed by private support.

-- Ensure that there is a well-developed plan each year for the fund-raising goals of the University, and seeing that this plan is used and is effective
+- Ensure that there is a well-developed plan each year for the fundraising goals of the University and see that this plan is used and is effective.

-- Guide and supporting the efforts of the University to secure outside funds for physical plant additions
+- Guide and support the efforts of the University to secure outside funds for physical plant additions.

 The Research and Economic Development Committee shall consider and recommend policies to support the research mission of Clemson University.
 These policies adopted shall foster the growth of research both in quality and quantity.

-The liaison for the Research and Economic Development Committee shall be the University’s Vice President for Research and the Vice President for Economic Development.
+The principal liaison to the Committee shall be the University’s Vice President for Research and the Vice President for External Affairs.

 Members of the Research and Economic Development Committee shall be appointed by the Chair of the Board.

 The duties of the Research and Economic Development Committee include:

 - Review the amount and sources of external funding and the mechanisms to attract additional external funds.